 How long will the Deferred Payment Agreement be in place?
 A Deferred Payment Agreement can remain in place until you sell or dispose of your property or if someone else repays the money to the Council.
-The full deferred amount - including any deferred administration charges and interest - is repayable immediately on the sale of the property or within 90 days of the date of death of the service user (whichever is sooner).
-When final payment is received West Berkshire Council will release the legal charge on your property with the Land Registry.

 What happens if I use up the equity in my property?
 You will only be able to continue to defer your care costs against the property whilst the property remains within the 'equity limit'.
 Your twice yearly statement will ensure you are kept informed of this.
 The statement will show the amount of care fees deferred, interest and deferred set up fees accrued to date, the total amount due and the equity remaining in the home, along with an estimate of the date the equity limit will be reached.
 West Berkshire Council will also provide a statement on request within 28 days